 - Accent

 - Mass Planting

 - Hedges/Screening

 Planting & Growing

-Amur Maple (multi-stem) will grow to be about 20 feet tall at maturity, with a spread of 25 feet.
-It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
+Amur Maple will grow to be about 20 feet tall at maturity, with a spread of 20 feet.
+It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.